Rolands-Laucis/Socio/Documentation.md

 ```

 #### Session Timeouts (session max age since last seen active)
-Simply declare a server config object with default options.
+Simply declare a server config object with default options for all sessions.
+These properties can be altered at runtime on the SocioServer instance or some on SocioSession (aka "client" variable in most examples here)

 ```ts
 const socserv = new SocioServer({ ... }, {